 As the first settlement on the island of Barbados, Holetown has a history of welcoming and entertaining guests that dates back centuries.
 There is indeed plenty to keep you busy, whether it be strolling along the boardwalk, lounging on one of the public beaches, or taking a hike.
 You may also be intrigued to know that Barbados is one of the island's in the Caribbean upon which casino gambling is legal, and you'll be able to find a couple of places within driving distance to give it a go.

-Folkstone Marine Park is one of the outdoor tourist attractions you might consider visiting.
-A popular site for watersports enthusiasts, Folkstone Marine Park features calm waters on the surface, and an artificial reef created by a sunken ship below.</p>
+Folkstone Marine Park is one of the better known outdoor attractions. <p>A popular site for watersports enthusiasts, Folkstone Marine Park features calm waters on the surface, and an artificial reef created by a sunken ship below.</p>

 A second attraction that's popular with visitors is Welchman Hall Gully. <p>With hiking, historic and cultural significance, and an abundance of nature, Welchman Hall Gulley is a well-rounded attractions that tourists short on time for sightseeing won't want to miss out on.</p>

 Help us improve!
 We welcome your corrections and suggestions.